Alcatel Idol 4: Specifications

 The Idol 4 series is constructed with a metal and glass chassis.
 It features a dual-sided speaker system developed in collaboration with JBL, with speakers on the top and bottom edges of both sides of the device.
-The Idol 4 is powered by an octa-core Qualcomm Snapdragon 617 system-on-chip with 3 GB of RAM, and features a 5.2-inch 1080p IPS LCD display.
+The Idol 4 is powered by an octa-core Qualcomm Snapdragon 617 system-on-chip with 3 GB of RAM, and features a 5.2-inch 1080p IPS LCD.
 The Idol 4S uses a Snapdragon 652, and has a larger, 5.5-inch 1440p Super AMOLED display.
 Both models have 3 GB of RAM, and the 4 and 4S have 16 and 32 GB of internal storage respectively, expandable via microSD card.
 They feature 2610 and 3000 mAh batteries respectively.
 The Idol 4 and 4S both feature 8-megapixel front-facing cameras and have 13 and 16-megapixel rear-facing cameras respectively.
 The 4S includes a rear-mounted fingerprint reader.

 The Idol 4 series ships with Android 6.0 "Marshmallow".
 Alcatel plans to provide an update to Android 7.0 "Nougat" in the future.
 The "Boom Key" on the side of the device can be used to activate certain functions in the software, such as waking the phone directly to the camera, music audio enhancement, and activating nitro in the Asphalt driving game series.
 The retail packaging of the Idol 4S doubles as a virtual reality headset which the phone can be inserted into.